Battle of the Hotels: Visual arts

 Lebanese visual artist and illustrator Lamia Ziadé exhibited in 2008 Hotel's War, an installation of wool and fabric childlike models of buildings that makes a reference to the Battle of the Hotels.

 A scale model of the unfinished shell of the Burj al-Murr, a prominent sniper nest during the war, was crafted by Lebanese artist Marwan Rechmaoui.
 The piece is entitled Monument for the Living and is on display at the Tate Modern museum in London.

+Music

+Lebanese singer-songwriter and architecture researcher Mayssa Jallad dedicated an album to the Battle of the Hotels.
+Published in March 2023, Marjaa: The Battle Of The Hotels tells these historical events through lyricised descriptions, sometimes narrated from the perspective of the buildings themselves.